Kerry District League

 The Kerry District League (known as the Denny Kerry District League for sponsorship reasons) is an association football league featuring amateur and junior clubs from County Kerry.
 The KDL is a winter league run by Adrian Casey.
 Its top division, the Premier A, is a seventh level division in the Republic of Ireland football league system.
 The league is regularly featured in the local newspapers – The Kerryman and the Kerry's Eye.
+Killarney Celtic FC recently won the Premier A for a seventh successive season.

 History

 The league was formed in 1971 with eight teams competing in its first season.
 Its founding members included Tralee Dynamos and Killarney Athletic, both of whom had previously played in the Limerick Desmond League.
 Other founding members included St Brendan's Park.
 Tralee Dynamos were the inaugural champions and subsequently became the league's most successful team.

 Mounthawk Park

-The KDL purchased Mounthawk Park in Tralee in the mid–1990s.
+The KDL purchased Mounthawk Park in Tralee in the mid-1990s.
 It now serves as both the headquarters of the league and as home ground for the Kerry League representative teams.
 Several KDL clubs, especially those in the greater Tralee area, also use Mounthawk Park as their home pitch.

 In August 2015 a new all-weather pitch was opened at Mounthawk Park by Martin O'Neill and John Delaney.
-It will be the home ground of newly formed Kerry F.C. in the 2023 League of Ireland First Division.
+It is the home ground of Kerry F.C. in the League of Ireland First Division and has a capacity of 1,200.